Directors of CNELM & Senior Management

 Module Leader, Clinic Supervisor

 Bea originally graduated with a BA Hons in English Literature & Language and has held Editorial, Administrative and Secretarial positions.
 Beatrice graduated from CNELM with the BSc Hons Nutritional Therapy and was awarded the Lamberts Award for best undergraduate research project.
 Bea was a practitioner for 8 years at Marlow Complementary Health Care, and has recently moved to South Wales, where she is busy building a new practice.
-Bea is Module Leader for Intermediate Nutritional Therapy Practice and is a Clinical Supervisor.
+Bea is Module Leader for Intermediate Nutritional Therapy Practice module and is a Clinical Supervisor for students completing the CNELM Nutritional Therapy Practice Diploma course.
 Bea is also Minute Taker for a number of Academic Board and Senior Meetings.

 Wendy Frost BA NLP Master Practitioner, Certified Coach Trainer